 Process

 Physical construction processes executed correctly are paramount to the success of a project.
 A poorly installed building foundation can have catastrophic implications; an improperly sloped drainage zone can lead to damage and possible liability; poor materials can lead to shortened lifespan of constructed features.
 The same is true of the business processes: slow or erroneous business processes cause issues and can delay progress or increase costs.
-Processes which involve duplicate data entry, printing of materials, or tabulation/collation of data may all be areas prone to error and delays.
+Processes that involve duplicate data entry, printing of materials, or tabulation/collation of data may all be areas prone to error and delays.

 Business processes can be large or small.
 For example, the management of the lien waiver process with contractors is a simple, yet cumbersome process.
 If done incorrectly, it can leave a property at risk.
 An additional example is the sign-off on building plans, floor plans, and estimates.
 Delays on these approvals can slow the project progress until agreement is reached.